-“I care for my temple the way God wants me to.
+I also say things to myself like: “I care for my temple the way God wants me to.
 Thank you for the strength to make healthy food choices and the wisdom to handle my time well.”

 Even beyond praying, I have just started reminding myself that I am scaling back my consulting and beginning to take better care of myself.
-I’ve started saying over and over “I get the rest I need” just to get my habits to follow my words.
+I’ve started saying over and over (to myself) “I get the rest I need” just to get my habits to follow my words.

 Other scriptures to feed your subconscious spirit:

 Counsel and sound judgment are mine; I have insight, I have power.

 Dear friend, I pray that you may enjoy good health and that all may go well with you, even as your soul is getting along well.